BoopSnoot/BoopSnoot.github.io/README.md

-# ftpkindathing
-Repository de la Dime
+# Repository de la Dime
+IDK what to write here.
+To whoever finds this: "Good job, you have wasted your time!"